About the ARI Group Peer Review process

 ARI editorial base team

-- Managing Editors manage the Peer Review process and are the contact point between Peer Reviewers and authors.
-Specific tasks are: identify Peer Reviewers and invite their participation; keep track of timelines; collate Peer Reviewers' comments and assessments by Consumer Reviewers; invite Contact Editors to assess and provide further comment; send collated comments to authors to invite response and amendment; check responses and amendments before sending on to the Contact Editor for further input.
+- The Managing Editor manages the Peer Review process and is the contact point between Peer Reviewers and authors.
+Specific tasks are: identify Peer Reviewers and invite their participation; keep track of timelines; collate Peer Reviewers' comments and assessments; invite Contact Editors/Handling Editors to assess and provide further comment; send collated comments to authors to invite response and amendment; check responses and amendments before sending on to the Contact Editor/Handling Editor for further input.

 - Information specialist.
 Checks submitted drafts to ensure compliance with Cochrane searching and search-related reporting policies.